Informed POMDP: Leveraging Additional Information in Model-Based RL: Optimal control with recurrent sufficient statistics

-Now, let us consider a distribution over the histories and actions whose probability density function writes $p(h, a)$.
-For example, we consider the stationary distribution induced by the current policy $\eta$ in the informed POMDP $\widetilde{\mathcal{P}}$.
-Let us also assume that the probability density function $p(h, a)$ is non-zero everywhere.
-As shown in \autoref{app:objective}, under mild assumption, any statistic satisfying the following objective,
+Now, let us consider a distribution over the histories and actions whose density function is denoted as $p(h, a)$.
+For example, we consider the stationary distribution induced by the current policy $\eta$ in the informed POMDP $\wt{\mathcal{P}}$.
+Let us also assume that the density function $p(h, a)$ is non-zero everywhere.
+As shown in \autoref{app:objective}, under mild assumptions, any statistic $f$ satisfying the objective